zitao1984/antoinette-cheryl-chang-xu-zitao-shen-assignment3/README.md

    ```
   **Note**: The type of `timestamp` is **number**, not string.

-3. A demo showing how to use `Axios` with `redux-think` to send HTTP request asynchronously and update the frontend state is provided.
+3. A demo showing how to use `Axios` with `redux-thunk` to send HTTP request asynchronously and update the frontend state is provided.
 It could be run locally, or visit [here](https://cs5610-pj3-backend-demo.herokuapp.com/) to see.

 ## Firebase Configuration

-A sample configuration could be found in [demo](./backend-demo/fbConfig.js).
+A sample configuration could be found in [fbConfig.js](./backend-demo/fbConfig.js).

 ``` JavaScript
 <!-- The core Firebase JS SDK is always required and must be listed first -->